-- Being able to draft documents from scratch as well as making appropriate use of precedents - Addressing all relevant legal and factual issues - Complying with appropriate formalities

-• Using clear, accurate and succinct language.
+- being able to draft documents from scratch as well as making appropriate use of precedents - addressing all relevant legal and factual issues - · complying with appropriate formalities - using clear, accurate and succinct language.

-Trainees can develop these skills by drafting:
+RSLs can demonstrate these skills by drafting:

-- Witness statements and affidavits
+- · witness statements and affidavits

-- Corporate resolutions
+- corporate resolutions

-- Wills and trust deeds
+- wills and trust deeds

-- Statements of case
+- statements of case

-- Transfer of property documents
+- · transfer of property documents

-- Leases
+- leases

-- Instructions to counsel
+- · instructions to counsel

-- Contracts.
+- · contracts.